How the NSPI Works Together

 Any company that offers investigative related products or services.

 Membership begins on January 1 and expires on December 31 of each year.
 Membership is $100 dollars annually.
-See the membership application for mid-year enrollment fees.
+Members may advertise a company logo on the NSPI website for an additional $100 annually.

 Download Member Application